 I am sure you are well aware now that Vista came 2nd in Tech’s all time flops.
 Microsoft were quick to start from scratch and get on with things and in Vista’s wake came Windows 7.
 Will the newest Microsoft operating system finally win back the disappointed Windows fans?

-Windows Vista may dive bombed since it was released in 2007.
-For those have you that do have it and thought it was a faster system you will be disappointed!
+Welcome to speed up Vista, part 1.
+Microsoft Windows Vista may dive bombed since it was released in 2007.
+For those you that do have it and thought it was a faster system you will be disappointed!
 First and foremost Vista looks beautiful but underneath those good looks, it is also using a lot of needless system resources.